How Books Are Made

 Arthur Attwell:

 That's fascinating.
 You mentioned earlier the fact that you're often competing on price with online booksellers who are often very integrated with bigger companies and so on.
-And that made me think about the qualities that a physical bookshop provides, the experience it gives me if I go into a physical bookshop that is actually quite completely different from the experience I'm getting when I'm looking for a book online because I'm not actually just going there to buy a book, some experience beyond the book buying itself.
+And that made me think about the qualities that a physical bookshop provides, the experience it gives me if I go into a physical bookshop that is actually quite completely different from the experience I'm getting when I'm looking for a book online because I'm not actually just going there to buy a book, there's some experience beyond the book buying itself.
 The space is special.
 And, of course, you at Bridge Books also host events, collaborate with other artists and organizations nearby.

 Arthur Attwell: